2ndQuadrant/pglogical/README.md

 easily in future.

 No triggers are required to collect the change stream and no external ticker or other daemon is required.
-It's accumulated using [replication slots](http://www.postgresql.org/docs/current/static/logicaldecoding-explanation.html#AEN66446), as supported in PostgreSQL 9.4 or newer, and sent on top of the [PostgreSQL streaming replication protocol](http://www.postgresql.org/docs/current/static/protocol-replication.html).
+The stream of changes is accumulated using [replication slots](http://www.postgresql.org/docs/current/static/logicaldecoding-explanation.html#AEN66446), as supported in PostgreSQL 9.4 or newer, and sent on top of the [PostgreSQL streaming replication protocol](http://www.postgresql.org/docs/current/static/protocol-replication.html).

-Unlike block-level ("physical") streaming replication, the change stream from the `pglogical` output plugin is compatible across different PostgreSQL versions and can even be consumed by non-PostgreSQL clients.
+Unlike block-level ("physical") streaming replication, the change stream from `pglogical_output` is compatible across different PostgreSQL versions and can even be consumed by non-PostgreSQL clients.

 Because logical decoding is used, only the changed rows are sent on the wire.